DaverSomethingSomethingOrg/ConanToolchain/docs/ConanRecipePreReqs.md

       tc = AutotoolsToolchain(self)
   ```

+!!! warning annotate "Non-standard Conan Usage"

+    Conan specifically tries to avoid hardcoding installation prefix into
+    its builds.
+For the standard Conan use-case supporting product
+    development and release, hardcoded paths work against portability.

+    When adding support for our `install_prefix` option, make sure to do
+    so in a way that does not break the standard use case!

 ## Local Conan recipe index

 Since we need to modify some recipes, you may wish to fork the public
+ConanCenter recipe database if you're not writing your own recipes from
-ConanCenter recipe database.
-You will need custom recipes for any
+scratch.
+You will need custom recipes for any special build configurations
-special build configurations not already supported by package options,
+not already supported by package options,

 - https://docs.conan.io/2/tutorial/conan_repositories/setup_local_recipes_index.html